mifi/instauto/README.md

 ## Donate 🙈

-This project is maintained by me alone.
+This project is maintained by me and [Adrien de peretti](https://github.com/adrien2p).
 The project will always remain free and open source, but if it's useful for you, consider supporting me. :) It will give me extra motivation to improve it.

 [Paypal](https://paypal.me/mifino/usd) | [crypto](https://mifi.no/thanks)